- Follow D.Katie Powell Art on WordPress.com

 Category Archives: cards

-I have one regret… I didn’t find these before Inktober!
-I know why… I’m not an official zen-tangle person so I would not be looking.
-But I doodle, and these are great for that!
-These are perfect for Inktober — … Continue reading
+I have one regret… I didn’t find Hahnemühle’s YouTangle.art tins before last year’s Inktober! (see bottom for video!)
+I know why… I’m not a zen-tangling person so I would not be looking.
+But I doodle, and these are great for … Continue reading